-Cooking a pork roast in the Instant Pot using an exciting mix of citrus and Mexican spices makes for a mighty fine dinner.
-And a taco dinner that will feed a taco hungry crowd.
-Take a look at this recipe for Instant Pot Carnitas.
+Cooking a pork roast in the pressure cooker, using an exciting mix of citrus and Mexican spices makes for a mighty fine Mexican dinner.
+Minimal prep results in juicy, fall apart shredded pork for an easy pork taco dinner to feed that taco hungry crowd.
+Take a look at this pressure cooker carnitas recipe.

 Our favorite foods around here are tacos, tacos and tacos.
 Not necessarily in that order.